ipfs-inactive/website/content/docs/commands.md

   -p,   --peer     string - Specify a peer to print bandwidth for.
   -t,   --proto    string - Specify a protocol to print bandwidth for.
   --poll           bool   - Print bandwidth at an interval.
-Default: false.
   -i,   --interval string - Time interval to wait between updating output, if 'poll' is true.

       This accepts durations such as "300s", "1.5h" or "2h45m".
 Valid time units are:
       "ns", "us" (or "µs"), "ms", "s", "m", "h".
 Default: 1s.